seanrreid/ccs_curriculim_hub/docs/pt_cohorts/cohort01/final-project/README.md

 3. Build a RESTful API.
    - FastAPI is recommended.
    - You can try others, but know that time is limited so you'll need to account for learning time!
-4. Include at least one image or file upload

 ### Frontend

 1. Build a responsive UI that works across various screen sizes.
    - React is recommended
-   - You can try others (i.e. Remix, NextJS) but be sure to account for learning time in your estimates.
+   - You can try others (i.e. Svelte, NextJS) but be sure to account for learning time in your estimates.
 2. Implement CRUD functionality
+   - Create (a new entry)
+   - Read (existing entries)
+   - Update (an existing entry/value)
+   - Delete (an entry/value)

 ### Level Up